shashankdkte/dev-drop/sakura-v2/user_guide/Workspace_Admin.md

 ![Add Mapping – Report to Security Model](screenshots/60_report_to_sec_model_map_add.png)

+*Screen: Add Mapping modal opened — first step to link reports to a security model.*

 ![Add Mapping – select security model](screenshots/61_report_to_sec_model_map_select_model.png)

+*Screen: Security model dropdown — choose the model to link reports to.*

 ![Add Mapping – model selected, reports populated](screenshots/62_report_to_sec_model_map_model_selected_populated.png)

+*Screen: List of reports — select one or more reports to link to the chosen security model.*

 ![Apply mapping](screenshots/63_report_to_sec_model_map_apply.png)

+*Screen: Apply or Save control — confirm the report–security model mapping.*

 ![Apply mapping success](screenshots/63_report_to_sec_model_map_success.png)

+*Screen: Success message after the mapping is created.*

 **Why it matters:** Linking a report to a security model tells the system which RLS dimensions and approvers apply when users request access to that report.
-RLS approvers are assigned per security model/type in the **Manage RLS Approvers** area.
+RLS approvers are assigned per security model/type in the **Approver assignments** area.

 ---